-OSHA & BWC Requirements for Ohio Construction Contractors
+OSHA Citations & Requirements for Ohio Construction Contractors

 Ohio operates under federal OSHA jurisdiction for private sector employers, while the Ohio Bureau of Workers’ Compensation (BWC) provides safety oversight for public sector workers.
 Ohio’s BWC Group Rating program creates a unique financial incentive for construction contractors to maintain documented safety programs — good safety records directly reduce workers’ comp premiums.